 “Private equity’s business model involves buying companies, saddling them with mountains of debt, and then squeezing them like oranges for every dollar,” Rep. William J. Pascrell, Jr., D-N.J., said at a 2021 congressional hearing about private equity firms’ healthcare operations.

 The number of anti-kickback and fraud cases related to private equity have escalated.
 Cases often involve schemes in which private equity firms cause their portfolio companies to bill the government for services that patients weren’t eligible for, didn’t receive, or received from unqualified providers.

 For example, the private equity firm H.I.G.
 Capital and its subsidiary, H.I.G.
 Growth Partners—along with other defendants—agreed to pay $29 million to resolve a case alleging false claims were submitted by their portfolio company to Massachusetts’ Medicaid program for mental health services provided by unlicensed, unqualified staff without the required licensed clinical supervision.

 The case was prompted by a whistleblower employee who raised concerns about unqualified and inadequately supervised clinicians.
 She was then fired.
 Her lawsuit was filed in 2015 by Waters, Kraus & Paul.

-“The whistleblower is a person of tremendous integrity, and her courage and persistence in taking on not only her former employers but a private equity company in what became a long and trailblazing case, resulted in the recovery of $29 million in taxpayer money,” said Waters Kraus & Paul attorney Caitlyn Silhan.
+“The whistleblower is a person of tremendous integrity, and her courage and persistence in taking on not only her former employers but a private equity company in what became a long and trailblazing case, resulted in the recovery of $29 million in taxpayer money,” said Waters Kraus Paul & Siegel attorney Caitlyn Silhan.
 “Her efforts brought a large mental health provider into compliance with regulations designed to ensure the quality of care for services provided to an extremely vulnerable population.
 Representing her was an absolute privilege.”

 How Do We Fight Fraud Against the Government?